billahdotdev/Learn-HTML/README.md

 # Why should I learn HTML?

-\-HTML is like the ABCs of web development.
+HTML is like the ABCs of web development.
 It's the basic language you need to create web pages.
 Without it, you can't even start building a website.
 So, if you're serious about becoming a web developer, learning HTML is a must.

 ***// What does HTML code look like?***